 1. Reduce condensation producing activities

 Many human activities release water vapour into the air, and it’s this water vapour that turns into condensation in your home or office.
+This post will help give out some useful condensation solutions.
 So, we’re not going to suggest you stop breathing, even though it can quickly fog up a small space such as car.
 Instead, we recommend taking simple steps such as using lids when cooking; drying laundry outside where possible; and closing the door after showering.
 You can also reduce condensation by improving insulation since condensation is common where there’s a big difference in temperature between two sides of a surface and, is why single-glazed windows and poorly insulated walls are most likely to condensate, plus, is why car windows can fog up so quickly.

 2. Ventilate thoroughly